- 7 Minutes to read

 Make sure your server has enough storage to keep your database 'binlog' for ten days.

-Configuring CDC on Amazon RDS
+Configuring CDC on Amazon RDS/Aurora MySQL

 If you're using Amazon RDS, configuring these properties can be done through the RDS Console.